robertsdotpm/p2pd/docs/source/general/pipes.rst

 def add_pipe(self, pipe)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Pipes can be made to route messages to other pipes.
-You can connect
-two pipes together by adding each pipe to each other.

 .. code-block:: python